OpenTermsArchive/contrib-versions/Disqus/Privacy Policy.md

 Contact

-If you have any questions about this Privacy Policy, please email us at privacy@disqus.com, or contact us by mail at 717 Market Street, Suite 700, San Francisco, CA 94103.
+If you have any questions about this Disqus Privacy Policy, please email us at privacy@disqus.com, or contact us by mail at 717 Market Street, Suite 700, San Francisco, CA 94103.

 Changes to Privacy Policy